typora-community-plugin/typora-community-plugin/README.md

 - `installer`: Inject `loader` to Typora.
 - `loader`: Decide to load which `core` (production or development).
 - `core`: Setup an environment for extending Typora and managing plugins.
+- `types`: Types of Typora global variables.
+- `esbuild-plugin`: Build `core` or plugin with esbuild.